-The 12-volt system is a standard marine system.
-There are two batteries located below the port and starboard stern seats.
+The 12 volt system is a standard marine system.
+There are two batteries located under aft seats port and starboard.
 They are controlled by a battery selector switch and charged by the engine.

-Most 12-volt power is distributed to the 12-volt accessories through individual circuit breakers located in the 12-volt switch panels.
-A main helm circuit breaker located in the battery switch panel protects the system from an overload.
-Other circuit breakers located in the battery switch panel protect the circuits for the automatic float switch for the bilge pump and the stereo memory.
-Most 12-volt accessories are operated directly by switches in the helm accessory switch panel or separate accessory switch panels.
+Most 12 volt power is distributed to the 12 volt accessories through individual circuit breakers located in the 12 volt switch panels.
+Helm Main circuit breakers located in the battery switch panel protect the system from an overload.
+Other circuit breakers located in the battery switch panel protect the circuits for the electronics, 12 volt accessory receptacle, stereo, automatic float switch for the bilge pump, amplifier and trim tabs.
+Most 12 volt accessories are operated directly by switches in the helm.

-Main breakers or fuses located on the engine protect the ignition systems and gauges.
-Yamaha engine electrical circuits are protected by fuses located in a fuse panel on the side of the engine.
-The fuse panel is equipped with a spare fuse for each circuit.
-Always replace fuses with the fuse specified by Yamaha or your engine manufacturer.
+Circuit breakers or fuses located on the engine protect the ignition systems and gauges.
+Most engine electrical circuits are protected by fuses located in a fuse panel on the side of the engine.
+The fuse panels are typically equipped with a spare fuse for each circuit.
+Always replace fuses with the fuse specified by the engine manufacturer.
 Refer to the engine owner's manual for more information on the fuses, fuse panels or circuit breakers on your engines.

-PROPER FUSE OR BREAKER PROTECTION MUST BE PROVIDED FOR ALL 12-VOLT EQUIPMENT ADDED.
-DO NOT OVERLOAD THE ACCESSORY CIRCUIT BREAKERS OR OTHER CIRCUITRY THROUGH ADDITIONAL 12-VOLT EQUIPMENT.
+PROPER FUSE OR BREAKER PROTECTION MUST BE PROVIDED FOR ALL 12 VOLT EQUIPMENT ADDED.
+DO NOT OVERLOAD THE ACCESSORY CIRCUIT BREAKERS OR OTHER CIRCUITRY THROUGH ADDITIONAL 12 VOLT EQUIPMENT.

-6.3 Batteries and Battery Switch
+6.3 Batteries & Battery Switch